This perfect Perth to Esperance road trip itinerary for anyone looking for adventure along the Western Australia coastline!

 - Time: 2.5 hours

-To get to Esperance from Perth, your first leg is a relatively easy drive.
+To get to from Perth to Esperance, your first leg is a relatively easy drive.

 Most of this drive is along the main freeway heading south so the road is fast-moving and offers some scenic landscapes coming out of the city.
 You will get pockets of coastal scenery as the road hugs the coast.